 Evenly balanced rackets have the weight distributed evenly throughout the frame so the balance point will be exactly in the middle.

 Let’s take a look at the advantages and disadvantages of all 3 options.

 As mentioned above, the majority of rackets are head light.

-This is because for tennis players who have been playing a while, head light rackets are easier to swing, with more control and you get more manoeuvrability which is great when you are at the net for volleys.
+This is because for tennis players who have been playing a while, head light rackets are easier to swing, with more control and you get more maneuverability which is great when you are at the net for volleys.

-You can also react to shots quicker if an incoming shot is travelling at pace.
+You can also react to shots quicker if an incoming shot is traveling at pace.
 Furthermore, as the frames for head light rackets are generally heavier, it also gives you a bit more stability on your shots.